wakibara9/Riftbound-TCG-Unleashed---Personal-Collection-Data-Analysis/README.md

 * **The Verdict on Luck:** By comparing personal hit percentages directly against the baseline box averages, the data demonstrates exactly where variance swung in my favor (high-rolling specific top-tier slots) and where the distribution matched the expected average / guarantees.
 * **Technical Success:** Replacing traditional, scale-limiting charts with a side-by-side horizontal asset layout solved the issues I had with visibility.
 It preserved the rare $0.6\%$ tiers while cleanly handling the massive $50\%$ baseline categories on a single, readable axis.

 Ultimately, this dashboard proves that relying on raw data totals creates analytical bias.
+I underperformed in the Rare tier, but that was equally compensated (at least, percentage-wise) in the higher rarity tiers of Showcases.

 Moving forward, this framework can be easily scaled or unioned with additional volume data to track long-term distribution variance and/or variance normalization over time.

 ---
 ## **Limitations**